Polish people: Geographic distribution

-Polish people are the sixth-largest national group in the European Union (EU).
-Estimates vary depending on source, though available data suggest a total number of around 60 million people worldwide (with roughly 18-20 million living outside of Poland, many of whom are not of Polish descent, but are Polish nationals).
+Polish people are the fifth-largest national group in the European Union (EU) after Germans, French, Italians and Spaniards.
+Estimates vary depending on source, though available data suggest a total number of up to 60 million people worldwide (with up to 22 million living outside of Poland).
 There are almost 38 million Poles in Poland alone.
-There are also strong Polish communities in neighbouring countries, whose territories were once occupied or part of Poland – Czech Republic, Slovakia, Lithuania, Latvia, western Ukraine, and western Belarus.
+There are also strong Polish communities in neighbouring countries, whose territories were once occupied or part of Poland – western Belarus, western Ukraine, Lithuania, Latvia and in the Cieszyn Silesia region of the Czech Republic.

 The term "Polonia" is usually used in Poland to refer to people of Polish origin who live outside Polish borders.
 There is a notable Polish diaspora in the United States, Brazil, and Canada.
 France has a historic relationship with Poland and has a relatively large Polish-descendant population.
 Poles have lived in France since the 18th century.
 In the early 20th century, over a million Polish people settled in France, mostly during world wars, among them Polish émigrés fleeing either Nazi occupation (1939–1945) or Communism (1945/1947–1989).
+There is also a notable Polish diaspora in the United Kingdom and in Germany.